EndPointCorp/end-point-blog/2021/08/kubernetes.md

     emptyDir: {}
 ```

 This one is different from the ones we've seen before which relied on persistent volumes and persistent volume claims.
 This one uses `emptyDir`.
 This means that this volume will provide storage that is persistent throughout the lifetime of the pod.
 That is, not tied to any specific container.
-In other words, even when the container dies, the files in this volume will live on.
+In other words, even when the container goes away, the files in this volume will stay.
 This is a mechamism that's useful when we want one container to produce some files that another container will use.
 In our case, the `build` init container produces the artifacts/binaries that the main `vehicle-quotes-web` container will use to actually run the web app.

-The other only notable difference of this deployment is how its containers use the new prod image that we built before, instead of the dev one.
+The only other notable difference of this deployment is how its containers use the new prod image that we built before, instead of the dev one.
 That is, it uses `localhost:32000/vehicle-quotes-prod:registry` instead of `localhost:32000/vehicle-quotes-dev:registry`.

 The rest of the deployment doesn't have anything we haven't already seen.
 Feel free to explore it.

-As you saw, this prod variant doesn't need to access the source code via a persistent volume pointing to a path in the host machine.
-So, we don't need PV and PVC deffinitions for this variant.
+As you saw, this prod variant doesn't need to access the source code via a persistent volume.
+So, we don't need PV and PVC deffinitions for it.
 So feel free to delete `k8s/prod/web/persistent-volume.yaml` and `k8s/prod/web/persistent-volume-claim.yaml`.
 Remember to also remove them from the `resources` section in `k8s/prod/kustomization.yaml`.

 With those changes done, we can fire up our prod varians with:

 ```
-$ kubectl apply -k k8s_wip/prod
+$ kubectl apply -k k8s/prod
 ```

-The web pod will take quite a while to properly start up because it's downloading dependencies and building the .NET project.
+The web pod will take quite a while to properly start up because it's downloading a lot of dependencies.
 Remember that you can use `kubectl get pods -A` to see their current status.
 Take note of their names and you would also be able to see container specific logs.

 - Use `kubectl logs -f <vehicle-quotes-web-pod-name> await-db-ready` to see the logs from the `await-db-ready` init conainer.
 - Use `kubectl logs -f <vehicle-quotes-web-pod-name> build` to see the logs from the `build` init conainer.

-This deployment automatically starts the web app, so after the pods are running (or green in the dashboard!), we can just navigate to it via a web browser.
-We've configured the deployment to only work over HTTPS (as given by the `ports` section in the `vehicle-quotes-web` container) so, this is the only URL that's available to us: https://localhost:30001.
+This deployment automatically starts the web app, so after the pods are in the "Running" status (or green in the dashboard!), we can just navigate to the app via a web browser.
+We've configured the deployment to only work over HTTPS (as given by the `ports` section in the `vehicle-quotes-web` container), so this is the only URL that's available to us: https://localhost:30001.
 We can navigate to it and see the familiar screen:

 ![SwaggerUI on prod](kubernetes/swagger-prod.png)

-At this point, we fianlly have fully working, distinct variants.
+At this point, we finally have fully working, distinct variants.
 However, we can take our configuration a few steps further by leveraging some aditional Kustomize features.

 ## Using patches for small, precise changes